-3. Who we share your data with
+3. Who do we share your data with?

 We do not intend to share your personal data with any third party services (other than the ones that were previously mentioned), website, or additional online servers or platforms.
 The data you provide is public and can be accessed only by you, the web administration of the site, as well as the editor team.

-4. How long we retain your data
+4. How long do we retain your data?

 If you leave a comment, the comment and its metadata are retained indefinitely.
 This is so we can recognise and approve any follow-up comments automatically instead of holding them in a moderation queue.

 For users that register on our website (if any), we also store the personal information they provide in their user profile.
 All users can see, edit, or delete their personal information at any time (except they cannot change their username).
 Website administrators can also see and edit that information.